tanvir-git/odoo-documentation/content/applications/finance/accounting.rst

 +------------+----------------------------------+

 .. tip::
-   :doc:`Create and customize reports <accounting/reporting/customize>` with Odoo's report engine.
+   :doc:`Create and customize reports <accounting/reporting/customize>` with CoquiAPPs's report engine.

 Tax report
 ----------

-Odoo computes all accounting transactions for the specific tax period and uses these totals to calculate the tax obligation.
+CoquiAPPs computes all accounting transactions for the specific tax period and uses these totals to calculate the tax obligation.

 .. important::
-   Once the tax report has been generated for a period, Odoo locks it and prevents the creation of new journal entries involving VAT.
+   Once the tax report has been generated for a period, CoquiAPPs locks it and prevents the creation of new journal entries involving VAT.
 Any correction to customer invoices or vendor bills has to be recorded in the next period.